A Complete Guide to Hamilton City, Bermuda

 Address: 9 Queen Street, Hamilton, Bermuda

-This is the newest addition to the recreational space on Front Street and located beside the ferry Terminal.
+This is a recreational space on Front Street and located beside the ferry Terminal.
 A great place to relax, have snacks and beverages.

 Address: Front Street, Hamilton, Bermuda